yuzhoumo/workday-payslip-parser/README.md

 JSON or CSV format.
 Payslips can be exported from Workday from each Payslip page by clicking on the "Export to Excel" icon in the top right corner.

+Refer to the included [guide](payslip-automation-guide.md) on how to automatically download all of your payslips.

 ## Web Usage

 For convenience, I've created a drag-and-drop web dashboard, along with a